-When Led Zeppelin drummer John Bonham died on Sept.
-25, 1980, he left behind a family — and his son Jason, now a veteran musician in his own right, shared his memories of that heartbreaking day as part of Train singer Pat Monahan's podcast.
+Led Zeppelin drummer John Bonham left behind a grieving family when he died on Sept.
+25, 1980.
+His son Jason, now a veteran musician in his own right, shared his memories of that heartbreaking day as part of Train singer Pat Monahan's podcast.

-"I was 14, he was 32," Bonham recalled during a 2015 episode of Patcast.
-"It was like, wham! — I remember not knowing really what the hell was going on.
-When you don't know anything about death, and no one close to you has died [...]
+"I was 14, he was 32," Bonham recalled during an episode of Patcast.
+"It was like, wham!
+I remember not knowing really what the hell was going on.
+When you don't know anything about death, and no one close to you has died. [...]
 I can play that day back perfectly clear in my head."

-Although his father's musical legacy clearly had a positive impact on the younger Bonham's career, starting with the release of his eponymous band's 1989 album The Disregard of Timekeeping, it brought with it some heavy burdens, including the pressure Jason felt — partially self-imposed — to live up to the wild legends he'd left behind.
+His father's musical legacy clearly had a positive impact on the younger Bonham's career, starting with the release of his eponymous band's 1989 album The Disregard of Timekeeping.
+Still, his death brought with it some heavy burdens, including the pressure Jason felt — partially self-imposed — to live up to the wild legends he'd left behind.
 As Bonham explained, he knew a guy very different from the fun-loving, hard-living "Bonzo," but that didn't stop him from following in his dangerous footsteps.

 "Thank God when I finally really got into it, I felt rejuvenated and allowed to enjoy music all over again," Jason Bonham said, reflecting on recovering after a particularly expensive bout of irresponsible behavior.
 "It was like I was listening to music with blinkers on, and suddenly this world opened up to me."